 Chairman Alan Greenberger argued that the commission shouldn’t focus on the advertising or the economics.
 He also warned that deaccessioning, even if it is rare, is a part of the Commission’s mission too.

 “We are not here to keep everything in place,” said Greenberger.
 “Buildings get torn down, landscapes get changed and occasionally, I guess, art work gets offered for deaccession.
 I’m not suggesting that as a point of view, just saying it’s a legitimate part of our mission.”

-But the details of what would happen next were not to be hashed out at January’s Art Commission meeting.
-In the end the commissioners’ near-universal opposition, caused the deaccessioning proposal to simply be withdrawn entirely for the time being.
+The details of what would happen next were not to be hashed out at January’s Art Commission meeting.
+The body's near-universal opposition caused the deaccessioning proposal to simply be withdrawn entirely for the time being.